NateOConnellPhD/infForest/README.md

 ### Covariance floor diagnostic

-`ct_diagnose()` decomposes the forest variance into Monte Carlo variance (V/B, vanishes with more trees) and the covariance floor (C_T, irreducible structural dependence).
+`ct_diagnose()` decomposes the forest variance into Monte Carlo variance (V/B, goes to zero with more trees) and the covariance floor (C_T, irreducible structural dependence).
 Pass the already-fitted PASR object — no refitting.

 ```r
 ct <- ct_diagnose(ps, data = dat)